 “Attar” is a word used to describe any perfume extracted from flowers.
-Scented attar of roses, extracted from the blooms of roses, was highly desired and very expensive during the Victorian era, which is understandable when you consider it takes 150 pounds of rose blossoms to make a single ounce of fragrance.
+Scented attar of roses, extracted from the blooms of roses, was highly desired and very expensive during the Victorian era, which is understandable when you consider it takes 150 pounds (68 kg.) of rose blossoms to make a single ounce (28.5 g.) of fragrance.
 Thus, geranium attar of rose became an inexpensive substitute for the real thing.

 Growing Geranium Attar of Rose

 Attar of rose geraniums (Pelargonium capitatum ‘Attar of Roses’) and other scented geraniums were initially introduced to Europe by way of South Africa.
 The plants grew in popularity in the United States and became trendy by the 1800s, but as fancy Victorian styles fell out of fashion, so did ruffly attar of rose geraniums.
 Today, attar of rose scented geraniums have regained a following among gardeners who appreciate them for their attractive foliage and sweet scent.
-They are considered an heirloom plant.
+They are considered heirloom plants.

 Geranium attar of rose grows in full sun or partial shade, although the plant benefits from afternoon shade in hot climates.
 Plant these scented geraniums in average, well-drained soil.
 Avoid rich soil, which may decrease the sweet aroma.

-Gardeners in cooler climates can grow geranium attar of rose indoors, where it remains beautiful all year round.
+Gardeners in cooler climates can grow geranium attar of rose indoors, where it remains beautiful all year long.
 Indoor plants benefit from a little shade in summer, but they need bright light throughout the winter months.

 Caring for Attar of Rose Geraniums

 Fertilize plants every three to four weeks using a balanced, water-soluble fertilizer diluted to half strength.
 Alternatively, use a slow-release granular fertilizer early in the growing season.
-Be careful not to over-feed attar of rose geraniums, as too much fertilizer may minimize the scent of the blooms.
+Be careful not to overfeed attar of rose geraniums, as too much fertilizer may minimize the scent of the blooms.